ddmitov/perl-executing-browser-qtwebengine/README.md

 * High memory usage
 * Larger number of dependencies
-* Larger package size:
-  more than 100 MB for a minimal PEB-based application
 * Can not be packed as a 64-bit Linux AppImage
 * Can not be compiled on any Windows OS